 Visit Čakovec Castle

-Near the city’s central square, Čakovec Castle is known to be one of the biggest fortifications in the region.
+Near the city’s central square, Čakovec Castle is known to be one of the region’s biggest fortifications.
 The castle was built in the 13th century by the town’s namesake, Count Dmitar Cak.
-Over the years, natural disasters and subsequent renovations have led to the current baroque style design of the building.
+Over the years, natural disasters and subsequent renovations have led to the building’s current Baroque-style design.

 Admire Art Nouveau

-It’s not likely you will be able to get inside, but it adds to the mystery of the building.
+It’s not likely you will be able to get inside, but it adds to the building’s mystery.
 The beauty lies in admiring the intricate exterior details (we suggest getting a view from all sides!) and the scale of the building in its entirety over a coffee or glass of wine at one of the many bars or cafes along the street.

 See The Mill On The Mura

-To appreciate the power of the river, a visit to the northernmost point in Croatia – the village of Žabnik – is an excellent option.
+To appreciate the river’s power, a visit to the northernmost point in Croatia – the village of Žabnik – is an excellent option.
 Visitors can watch and listen to the old wooden mill on the Mura river.
 The millstone still creaks as though grinding flour with the river’s flow.
 This is an excellent example of local heritage and architecture.

 Experience Both Upper And Lower Međimurje